Rhino UK designed and installed an immersive sensory studio and colourful soft play area in this newly built school.....Read case study

-In late 2018 our sensory team headed down to London to visit the Kisharon school site – an old listed building, ready to be transformed into a new special school.
-With tall ceilings, wide windows and a listed status, there were many challenges to overcome.
-But it didn’t take long for our design team to come up with a robust sensory design proposal for the Kisharon Trust.
-A proposal that was alsoquickly approved by building conservationists.
+In late 2018 our sensory team headed down to London to visit the Kisharon Special School site – an old listed building, ready to be transformed into a new special school.
+With tall ceilings, wide windows and listed status, there were many challenges to overcome.
+But it didn’t take long for our design team to develop a robust sensory design proposal for the Kisharon Trust.
+A proposal that was also quickly approved by building conservationists.

 Kisharon’s aim was to create engaging spaces that would provide the best learning, development and emotional support for their students.
 With hopes that their school could become a beacon of inclusive learning and specialist therapy services within the local community.

 Our plans matched these goals perfectly.

 We devised a big project involving creating four different sensory spaces designed to enrich the development of the students’ minds, imaginations, and senses.

 Therapy sessions are important for children who don’t fully understand the way their bodies work.
 As Kisharon Special School community was getting ready to welcome disabled and severely autistic children, they were especially interested in developing a Sensory Integration space.
 A special space designed to develop students muscles, balance and inner confidence with the help of an Occupational Therapist.

 We developed a custom swing beam that would span the full width and height of the room, allowing OT’s complete use of the room’s soft padded floor without any physical disruption.
 In addition, an integrated swing beam and hoist system would allow disabled access to every section of the room, perfect for every type of therapy session.

 Alongside the physical infrastructure, a central part of our design was to showcase the room’s grand windows, essential to the building’s heritage.
 Not only would they let in lots of natural light, but it would also heighten the sensory experience, connecting the space to the outside world.